datanav/docs/configuration.rst

 The LDAP system
 ---------------

-The LDAP system contains the configuration needed to communicate with a LDAP system.
+The LDAP system contains the configuration needed to communicate with a `LDAP <https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol>`_ system.
 It is used by :ref:`LDAP sources <ldap_source>` to stream entities from LDAP catalogs.
+Note that `Microsoft ActiveDirectory <https://en.wikipedia.org/wiki/Active_Directory>`_ is also supported through its LDAP-compatible interface/API.

 It supports the following properties: